 Studies show that Feverfew is not only effective in reducing migraine frequency, it also helps with the associated symptoms which include nausea, light sensitivity, noise sensitivity, vomiting, and pain.
 It can be taken as a capsule, tablet, or liquid extract.
 The recommended dose for migraine treatment is 50 to 100 milligrams.

 - Magnesium: Several studies show that magnesium is often quite effective in reducing migraine frequency, especially in people who have low magnesium levels.
-People who may have low levels of magnesium include those who diuretics (for blood pressure or other reasons) and people with heart disease or diabetes.
-Alcoholism has also been associated with low magnesium levels.
 The recommended dose of magnesium is between 200 and 600 mg a day.